ZonaAirdrop/Oroswap-bot/README.md

 # Oroswap-bot

 **Oroswap-bot** is an automation tool written in **JavaScript (Node.js)** for performing swap and add liquidity transactions on the Zigchain network (OroSwap DEX).
-The bot supports multiple wallets, randomized transaction amounts and delays, and can run with or without proxies.
+The bot supports multiple wallets, randomized transaction amounts and delays, and can run with or without proxies.(Coming soon waiting next update)

 ---